 For 24 years Stuart worked for the GPO then British Telecom (BT).
 In 1994 he started his own landscaping and garden maintenance business before retiring and moving to Axminster.
 Stuart became a volunteer and was then appointed Building Manager in 2016.

 A retired head teacher, living in Dalwood, Axminster, Jane is the Volunteer Coordinator managing the volunteer pool and ensuring their training requirements are met.
 She is a member of the Marketing and Collections Committees and an energetic member of the Heritage Alive and Life Long Learning teams.

 Trevor is a retired teacher living in Axminster who assists in managing Thomas Whitty House.
-A member of the Marketing and Public Relations Committee, he has particular expertise in information technology.
+A member of the Marketing Committee, he has particular expertise in information technology.
 His knowledge is of major benefit in developing interactive aspects of the Gallery displays and in the further development and maintenance of the AHL website and social media sites.

 Axminster Heritage is very grateful to the following organisations for their generous support in helping to fund the Axminster Heritage Centre:.